 The tour route is 24-miles long.
 Drive slowly, about 15-20 mph.
 Look and listen for wildlife.
 Most animals are secretive and will go unnoticed if you don't watch carefully.
 Look for the numbered Auto Tour signs.
 Stop and read the corresponding description in this guide.
-You can also follow the arrows marked on the map on pages 10-11.
-Have a pleasant drive.
+You can also follow the arrows marked on the map below.
+Have a pleasant drive!

 Crex Meadows is a 30,000-acre state wildlife management area.
 The primary management objective is to restore the area to its original condition of a brush prairie-wetland complex.
 This area was drastically altered by settlers in the late 1800's.
 Wetlands were drained and much of the brush prairie was allowed to grow into a jack pine-oak forest.
 As a result, many of the original native plants and animals were significantly reduced or completely disappeared.

 Habitat restoration efforts began shortly after the State of Wisconsin purchased the area in 1946.
 Wildlife response to prairie and wetlands restoration has been dramatic.
 The abundance and diversity of wildlife has made Crex a wildlife show place.
 It is part of a national network of Wildlife Viewing Areas and Important Bird Areas.
 Over 120,000 people visit Crex each year.
 About 75% of them come just to observe wildlife, but thousands of hunters and trappers also use the property.

 Hunters and trappers provide nearly all the funds for acquisition and management of Crex lands.
 Funding for the wildlife management program at Crex is received from the sale of hunting and trapping licenses, duck stamps, and from an 11% Federal tax on guns and ammunition.